Curious about what we do or have done around the CSJ campus and beyond for sustainability? Watch this video for more

 You can also learn what you can do about food waste.
 Use the U.S. Environmental Protection Agency’s “Food: Too good to Waste” toolkit to measure how much food is really going to waste in your household and ways to reduce food waste at home and in your community. https://www.epa.gov/recycle/reducing-wasted-food-home#toolkit.

-The Earth Partners Working Group’s mission is to raise awareness of the interconnectedness of all creation and change behavior, individually and collectively, for the beneficial life of the planet.
+The Earth Partners Working Group’s mission is to raise awareness of the interconnectedness of all of creation and change behavior, individually and collectively, for the life of the planet.

 For more information contact Marty at firstname.lastname@example.org